 - Turn off the “Adobe New Experience,” if necessary.
 If you don’t do this, you may not be able to resize your windows properly and fit all of your windows into your screen.
 In Windows, click the hamburger menu (the three horizontal lines at the upper left corner) and choose “Disable New Acrobat.”
 In macOS, go to View > Disable new Acrobat.

-- Purchase the PDF files for Learn to Read in Japanese, Volume I. You will need both a Japanese Reader and a Core Kanji catalogue.
+- Purchase the PDF files for Learn to Read in Japanese, Volume I. You will need both a Japanese Reader and a Kanji Catalogue.

 - Duplicate the Japanese Reader PDF file by copying the file that you have purchased and pasting the copy into the same folder as the original.
 Your computer should assign the copied file a new name.
-For example, if the name of the file that you have copied is “Reader, Book1, PDF, 2022-12-31.pdf,” you should now see a new file in the same folder named “Reader, Book1, PDF, 2022-12-31.pdf – Copy.”
+For example, if the name of the file that you have copied is “Reader, book 1, Payhip, 2025-07-19.pdf,” you should now see a new file in the same folder named “Reader, book 1, Payhip, 2025-07-19.pdf – Copy.”
 You will now be able to open two versions of the file in Adobe Acrobat, one for reading Japanese text and the other for reading romaji and English text.

-- Using Adobe Acrobat Reader DC, open at least three PDF files: the first copy of the Japanese Reader, the second copy of the Reader and the Kanji Catalogue.
+- Using Adobe Acrobat Reader DC, open at least three PDF files: a first copy of the Japanese Reader, a second copy of the Reader and a Kanji Catalogue.
 (You will probably find it convenient to make a copy of the Kanji Catalogue, as described for the Japanese Reader in the previous paragraph, and open this copy as a fourth PDF file.
-This will make it possible for you to compare different kanji side by side.)
+This will make it easy for you to compare different kanji side by side.)

 - If the three files just described are not already in separate windows, separate them by clicking on their headings in Adobe Acrobat and dragging them onto the desktop outside of the Adobe Acrobat window.
 Your screen should now look something like this (in Windows 10).

-- Set the text size to 100% in all windows, using the tool in the toolbar at the top of the window.
+- Set the text size to 125% in all windows, using the tool in the toolbar at the top of the windows.
 This advice is only relevant if you are using a 14-inch laptop, as suggested below.
 On a larger screen, it’s OK to use a larger text size.

 - Turn off automatic resizing of windows.
 (If necessary.
 This only needs to be done once.)
 In Windows 10, click on the Windows button in the lower left corner of the screen.
 Then click Settings, System, Multi-tasking.
 Then turn “Snap Windows” off.
 This will prevent windows from automatically expanding to full screen if you move them partially off the border of the screen.